Attribute-based application provisioning with scoping filters

 f.
 IS NOT NULL.
 Clause returns "true" if the evaluated attribute isn't empty.

 h.
 NOT REGEX MATCH.
 Clause returns "true" if the evaluated attribute doesn't match a regular expression pattern.
+It will return "false" if the attribute is null / empty.

 i.
 Greater_Than.
 Clause returns "true" if the evaluated attribute is greater than the value.
 The value specified on the scoping filter must be an integer and the attribute on the user must be an integer [0,1,2,...].